-The major objective of this program, leading to the degree of Bachelor of Administration, is to provide opportunities for the development of efficient administrators capable of adapting to different types of organization.

-Secondary objectives are: (1) To provide the student with a broad background in business administration.
-(2) To improve the understanding of human behaviour in connection with administrative problems.
-(3) To provide the future officer with a knowledge of public administration which will enable him to be an effective manager in the Canadian Forces.
-(4) To provide the future manager with the knowledge which will permit utilization of quantitative methods in decision-making.
+The main purpose of the program is to provide for the development of effective leaders and managers capable of adapting to different types of situations.
+The program is designed for people who want to be leaders and managers not just learn about it.
+The secondary objectives are: (1) to provide the student with a broad background in Business Administration; (2) to improve the understanding of human behaviour in organizations; (3) to provide the future officer with a fair knowledge of Public Administration; and (4) to provide the future manager with a knowledge of quantitative methods for decision-making.